akeneo/pim-community-dev/STANDARD_FORMAT.md

           "data" => "the value for the given locale and scope" ]

-And that's why, for the same attribute, you can have multiple product values:
+And that's why, for the same attribute, it's possible to have multiple product values:

         "a_localizable_attribute" => array:2 [
           0 => array:3 [